Ruthwik-M/ECO-oneM2M/README.md

 	b.
 Actuation device has to subscribe to Data container of the device
 	c.
 Dashboard has to subscribe to Data Data container of the device

-6) The json files are postman collections necessary to create the necessary containers
+6) The json files are postman collections necessary to create the necessary containers and subscriptions